The essentials for welcoming a cat with gentleness and kindness.

 🎯 Why play is essential

-🧸 The must-have toys
+🧸 Must-have toys

 - Fishing rods and feather dusters : ideal for stimulating the hunting instinct.

-- Catnip Toys : Provide relaxation and excitement.
+- Catnip toys : provide relaxation and excitement.

 - Food puzzles : stimulate intelligence and slow down food intake.